Kish Kash: Content

-The album opens with "Good Luck", with vocals contributed by Lisa Kekaula, a member from the American rock and roll group The Bellrays.
-Despite her musical style being different than the duo's. the duo decided to collaborate with The London Session Orchestra.
-"I've wanted to make a beautiful song.
-But I was suffering a lot on how to express it."
-At that time, their manager suggested them to use an orchestra.
-"The recording sessions were participated by 16 people.
-It was really spectacular.
-That is making real music!," he claimed.
+The album opens with "Good Luck", with vocals contributed by Lisa Kekaula, a member of the American rock and roll group The Bellrays.
+The duo decided to collaborate with The London Session Orchestra on the song.
+Ratcliffe said, "I wanted to make a beautiful song.
+But I was having a lot of trouble figuring out how to express it."
+Their manager then suggested that they use an orchestra.
+"16 people participated in the recording.
+It was pretty spectacular.
+They're making real music!"

-"Benjilude" features vocals from Joe Benjamin, a 70-year-old Bermudan man that walks around Brixton with "a Stetson hat, a large stick and a kind of poncho."
-Buxton befriended him when the man used to live there, then he invited him to studio.
+"Benjilude" features vocals from Joe Benjamin, a 70-year-old Bermudan man "that walks around Brixton with a Stetson hat, a large stick and a kind of poncho."
+Buxton befriended him when the man used to live there, then he invited him to the studio.
 "We like interludes; used sparingly and wisely, they help to blend things," said Ratcliffe.

-Meshell Ndegeocello was touring in the UK when she worked with the duo for "Right Here's the Spot" and "Feels Like Home".
-But on the second day, she felt ill and they had to make her a bed in the vocal booth.
-She told PrideSource about her experience working with the duo: "It was good.
+Meshell Ndegeocello was touring in the UK when she worked with the duo on "Right Here's the Spot" and "Feels Like Home".
+But, on the second day, she felt ill and they had to make her a bed in the vocal booth.
+She told Windy City Times about her experience working with the duo: "It was good.
 I had a great time and I enjoyed it very much.
 It was nice to work with different people.
 I always enjoy the experience of making music with people".
 On the making of "Right Here's the Spot", she stated: "I go out (to night clubs) myself and I love that particular genre of music.
 It was fun."
-In 2015, she recalled the sessions with the duo, she stated that they "definitely taught [her] about sonics and sound, and also just the method of singing a lot and letting someone sift through it all and find the phrases which they like."
+In a 2015 interview with Songwriting Magazine, she recalled the sessions with the duo, stating that they "definitely taught [her] about sonics and sound, and also just the method of singing a lot and letting someone sift through it all and find the phrases which they like. [...]
+I think that's an amazing way to make songs."

 The collaboration between the duo and Phoebe Killdeer came as a suggestion from their record label, as Astralwerks also wanted Killdeer to study the two, despite the fact that she was a singer then herself.
 Killdeer recorded her part in three hours on an afternoon for the track "Tonight".
-She shared: "[It was] fun to work with them.
+She later shared: "[It was] fun to work with them.
 We complemented each other well."